lukereding/book_notes/guides_for/leading_a_team.md

 > The truth is that people usually live up to your expectations, whether those expectations are high or low.

 Why not make them high?

+From _First, break all the rules_:

+> [Great managers] don't use average performance as the barometer against which each person's performance is judged.
+They use excellence.
+From their perspective, average is irrelevant to excellence.

+#### Align talents with the role to extract performance

+The key here is that people possess behaviors that perform naturally and with little thought or effort.
+These are talents and they are impossible to change--they are fundamental to who a person is.
+In contrast, knowledge can be acquired and skills can be learned.

+The job of the manager is, in part, to understand each employees talents and align them with the role to extract as much performance as possible.

 #### Make expectations clear